telerik/winforms-docs/editors/autocompletebox/auto-complete.md

 * The __AutoCompleteValueMember__ property specifies the particular data to be returned as the value of the tokenized block element.

 To set the __AutoCompleteDataSource__ property, select the __AutoCompleteDataSource__ in the `Properties` window of Visual Studio, click the drop-down arrow to display all existing data sources on the form.
 Click the `Add Project Data Source` link and follow the instructions in the `Data Source Configuration Wizard` to add a data source to your project.
 You can use databases, web services, or objects as data sources.

+>caption Figure 1: The AutoCompleteDataSource property in Visual Studio.
 ![editors-autocompletebox-autocomplete 001](images/editors-autocompletebox-autocomplete001.png)

 __AutoCompleteDisplayMember__: To set the __AutoCompleteDisplayMember__ property, first set the data source property.
 Then, select a value for the __AutoCompleteDisplayMember__ property from the drop-down list in the Properties window.